Choose options

 Details:

-- Material: EN45 spring steel blade (carbon steel, not stainless), antique finish brass knob and guard plate, wooden handle.
+- Material: EN45 spring steel blade (carbon steel, not stainless), antique brass pommel and guard plate, wooden handle.

 - Total length: approx. 36.5cm